Generalizing entanglement via informational invariance for arbitrary statistical theories: Introduction

-\nd In this work, we restrict ourselves to entanglement (see \cite{Perinotti-2011} for the QD case) and try to generalize the concept to arbitrary statistical models.
+\nd In this work, we restrict ourselves to entanglement (see \cite{Perinotti-2011} for the QD case) and provide a characterization of it using maps.
+We show that this characterization can be generalized to arbitrary statistical models.
 The issue has been studied, for example, in \cite{Perinotti-2011,Barnum-Toner}.
-Our entanglement-extension (based in \cite{Holik-Plastino-2011a}) allows for an alternative approach, which provides a quite general characterization of non classical correlations in arbitrary statistical models, leaving the standard treatment as a particular case.
+Our entanglement-extension (based in \cite{Holik-Plastino-2011a}) allows for an alternative approach, which provides a quite general characterization of non classical correlations in arbitrary statistical models, \emph{leaving the standard treatment as a particular case}.

-\nd More explicitly, our characterization of entanglement is based on the maps that relate states of the system with states of its subsystems.
-In particular, following the generalization presented in \cite{Beltrametti.Varadarajan-2000}, we define